cardinalcss/cardinalcss/README.md

 It uses a combination of modular scale, unit-less line-heights, and REM units so that all the typography and layout elements can be scaled up or down proportionally.

+What follows is a breakdown of the CSS file.

 ## Table of contents

 1. [Reset](#reset)